 Dominus Estate is owned and operated by Christian Moueix who first came to California from France when he was in his 20’s.
 He studied viticulture and enology at UC Davis in the late 1960’s.
-This was shortly after several of Napa’s early wine pioneers had graduated from Davis – most notably industry pioneer Napa winemakers including Justin Meyer (Silver Oak Cellars), Rick Forman (Forman Vineyards) and Nils Venge.
-However, it wasn’t until 1982 when he was able to purchase the Napanook vineyard with Robin Lail and Marcia Smith (daughters of John Daniel of Inglenook Winery).
+This was shortly after several of Napa’s early wine pioneers had graduated from Davis – most notably industry pioneer Napa winemakers including Justin Meyer (Silver Oak Cellars), Ric Forman (Forman Vineyards) and Nils Venge.
+However, it wasn’t until 1982 when he was able to purchase the Napanook Vineyard with Robin Lail and Marcia Smith (daughters of John Daniel of Inglenook Winery).
+Incidentally, Daniel, the wine architect of so many of Inglenook’s great wines, previously owned the Napanook Vineyard.

 The building is stunning yet at the same time a humble testament to Christian’s desire to build a winery that that does not destroy the natural beauty of the land.
 The exterior walls are called Gabions which are essentially galvanized steel cages containing natural rock.
 This basalt rock was mined from nearby American Canyon and sits loosely in the cages providing protection from the heat of the summer as well as allowing natural light to shine through during the day.
 The smaller stones re located on the lower reaches of the walls (as the lower interior space requires more insulation).
 Both barrel rooms, main tank facility and offices are contained within this one building.